treehouses/treehouses.github.io/pages/blog/20200818-localcodeclimate.md

 Run `codeclimate analyze`

-- If Code Climate wrapper is not installed in */usr/local/bin*, consider [running Code Climate natively](#natively-run-the-CLI-command-by-running:)
+- If Code Climate wrapper is not installed in */usr/local/bin*, consider running the CLI commands natively

 - We can also run other Code Climate CLI commands by invoking `codeclimate <command>` Run `codeclimate help` for a list of available commands